 Across the major civilian flight simulators, Prepar3D’s users tend to fly IFR airliners more than other simulators.

-Released in August 2020, the default version of MSFS brings a new definition to the words “visual flight rules”.
-This simulator seems to produce the best screenshots of any.
-Although the default in-game aircraft may not offer the same level of realism and fidelity as some of the other simulators, there are several study-level aircraft “add-ons” in development.
-If you love VFR flying, enjoy being on the leading edge of development, and don’t mind a few hiccups as the product continues active development, MSFS may be a good choice.
+Released in August 2020, MSFS represents the cutting edge of game development and brings a new definition to the words “visual flight rules”.
+The default aircraft included in MSFS may not offer the same level of realism and fidelity as other simulators, but a variety of add-ons are now available, including study-level airliners.
+The simulator has received regular updates and enhancements since it's initial release, but some of these upgrades have caused instabilities in the platform and with add-ons.
+In general, if you want to take advantage of stunning visuals and don’t mind a few hiccups as the product continues active development, MSFS may be a good choice.

 58% of simmers report that they use MSFS to fly VFR or "casually without rules".
 At 40%, MSFS has the highest percentage of users who fly General Aviation (compared to 36% for X-Plane and 28% for Prepar3D).